Akeel Morris

-Akeel J. Morris (born November 14, 1992) is an American professional baseball pitcher for the Long Island Ducks of the Atlantic League of Professional Baseball.
-He was drafted by the New York Mets in the 10th round of the 2010 Major League Baseball draft.
-He made his Major League Baseball (MLB) debut for the Mets in 2015.
-He also played in MLB for the Atlanta Braves and Los Angeles Angels.
+Akeel Jamael Morris (born November 14, 1992) is an American Virgin Islander professional baseball pitcher for the Mumbai Cobras of Baseball United.
+He has previously played in Major League Baseball (MLB) for the New York Mets, Atlanta Braves, and Los Angeles Angels.
+He was drafted by the Mets in the 10th round of the 2010 MLB draft, and made his MLB debut with them in 2015.

 Early life

 Akeel Morris was born in Saint Thomas, U.S. Virgin Islands to Kenneth, a crane operator from Saint Kitts, and Corlette, an insurance agent from Antigua.
 Before he began to focus on pitching, his favorite baseball player was Derek Jeter; afterwards, it was Josh Beckett.

 Morris attended Charlotte Amalie High School.
-In December of 2009, he pitched a perfect game, striking out all 15 batters he faced.
+In December 2009, he pitched a perfect game, striking out all 15 batters he faced.
 Morris' parents paid for their son to travel to the Dominican Republic to try out for the New York Mets.

 Professional career

 New York Mets

-Morris was drafted by the New York Mets in the 10th round of the 2010 Major League Baseball draft.
-He made his professional debut that season for the Gulf Coast League Mets.
+Morris was drafted by the New York Mets in the 10th round, with the 302nd overall selection, of the 2010 Major League Baseball draft.
+He made his professional debut that season for the rookie-level Gulf Coast League Mets.
 He appeared in eight games with six starts, going 1–1 with a 2.19 ERA and 28 strikeouts over 24 2/3 innings.

-Morris played 2011 and 2012 with the Kingsport Mets.
-He played 2013 with the Brooklyn Cyclones, and was 4-1 with one save and a 1.00 ERA in 45.0 innings, and was fifth in the league with 12.0 strikeouts per 9 innings, and 10th with 5.8 hits per 9 innings.
+Morris played 2011 and 2012 with the rookie-level Kingsport Mets.
+He played 2013 with the Low-A Brooklyn Cyclones, and was 4–1 with one save and a 1.00 ERA in 45 innings, and was fifth in the league with 12 strikeouts per 9 innings, and 10th with 5.8 hits per 9 innings.